Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Abstract

 \section{Abstract}

-We construct SYZ mirrors of the local Calabi--Yau manifolds of type $\widetilde{A}$ by developing an equivariant SYZ theory for the toric Calabi--Yau manifolds of infinite-type.
-The equations for the SYZ mirrors involve the Riemann theta functions and generating functions of the open Gromov--Witten invariants.
-We obtain explicit formulae for the generating functions which are open analogs of the Yau--Zaslow formula in dimension $2$, and show that they have nice modular properties.
-We also relate the SYZ mirror pairs with mirror symmetry for the abelian varieties and hypersurfaces therein.
+We carry out the SYZ program for the local Calabi--Yau manifolds of type $\widetilde{A}$ by developing an equivariant SYZ theory for the toric Calabi--Yau manifolds of infinite-type.
+Mirror geometry is shown to be expressed in terms of the Riemann theta functions and generating functions of open Gromov--Witten invariants, whose modular properties are found and studied in this article.
+Our work also provides a mathematical justification for a mirror symmetry assertion of the physicists Hollowood--Iqbal--Vafa \cite{HIV}.